+JAMB CBT exam tutorial explains the A-Z of how to write any JAMB CBT exam.
 Many candidates are often scared about writing the JAMB CBT exam.
-Some think that one needs to be a computer guru to be able to write the JAMB CBT exam while others think it is very much complicated to the extent that they do not even stand a chance of doing well in the examination.
+Some think that one needs to be a computer guru to be able to write the CBT exam while others think it is very much complicated to the extent that they do not even stand a chance of doing well in the examination.

-The purpose of this post is to guide you an all you need to know and simplify JAMB CBT examination.
+Simplifying JAMB CBT examination is the purpose of this tutorial.
+It will guide you on all you need to know .
 This tutorial will contain pictures were necessary so you can equally have a practical idea about the examination even if you have never sat for it before.
 You will get to know what JAMB CBT examination looks and feels like.

 How to Start, Write and Finish JAMB CBT Exam